 When it comes to egg laying, the specific part that is involved is called the cloaca.
 This also has nerve endings, which can suggest that it will trigger sensations when it is used, like when a hen lays eggs.

-As such, it is believed that egg laying can be painful to some chickens.
-In fact, there are two specific factors that can make the process distressful for certain hens.
+As such, it is believed that egg-laying can be painful to some chickens.
+In fact, two specific factors can make the process distressful for particular hens.

 Egg Size

-Eggs that are bigger than normal may cause pain to hens.
-In some cases, this happens when a hen lays an egg that has two yolks.
+Eggs that are bigger than usual may cause pain to hens.
+Sometimes, this happens when a hen lays an egg with two yolks.
 With more than one yolk to develop, the normal egg formation process might also require more albumen or a bigger shell.

 Hen Age

-Younger hens are also thought to feel more pain when laying eggs, compared to older hens.
-They wheeze, gasp, and bleed.
+Younger hens may find the process more challenging when first starting to lay eggs, but severe symptoms like wheezing, gasping, and bleeding are not typical and could suggest a health problem.
 Fortunately, the process is believed to get better for these younger hens after the first time.

-While chickens generally do not feel pain when laying eggs, it still pays to make sure that they are taken care of throughout their egg-laying life.
-Peak production time for a hen is within the first two years, and it can continue to lay eggs for as long as 10 years.
+While chickens generally do not feel pain when laying eggs, it still pays to ensure they are cared for throughout their egg-laying life.
+Peak production time for a hen is within the first two years, and it can continue to lay eggs for as long as ten years.

-In this section, we outline some guidelines for properly caring for hens that are laying eggs.
+This section outlines some guidelines for adequately caring for hens that are laying eggs.

 Daily Care